schnatterer/dsdl/README.md

   * Default: `list` - creates subdirs for each list.
   * `flat` - writes all photos to a single folders.
   * `server` - creates same folder structure as on server (Works only for audio).
-     Or is there a way to get the album for a photo via the Synology Photo Station API?
+     Or is there a way to get the album for a photo via the Synology Photo Station / Foto API?

-### Photo
+### DS Photo

 * `--tags` - downloads specific tags.
 Note that tags containing spaces must be quoted.
 Multiple tags can either be specified
   * comma separated (e.g. `--tags "tag one",numberTwo`) or
   * by using multiple parameters (e.g `--tags "tag one" --tags numberTwo`)

-### Audio
+### DS Audio

 * `--playlists` - downloads specific playlists.
 Note that playlists containing spaces must be quoted.
 Multiple playlists can either be specified
   * comma separated (e.g. `--playlists "tag one",numberTwo`) or
   * by using multiple parameters (e.g `--playlists "tag one" --playlists numberTwo`)
 * `--m3u` - Create m3u playlist files for each downloaded playlist

+### Synology Photos

+Note that for synology photos right now a maximum of 5000 photos can be downloaded for a single tag

+* `--tags` - downloads specific tags.
+Note that tags containing spaces must be quoted.
+Multiple tags can either be specified
+  * comma separated (e.g. `--tags "tag one",numberTwo`) or
+  * by using multiple parameters (e.g `--tags "tag one" --tags numberTwo`)